SheaPan/Olist-E-Commerce-Data-Analysis-Project/analysis/product.md

 This analysis covers Olist's 72 product categories over the period **October 2016 – September 2018**.
 It examines product revenue, popularity, customer reviews, freight costs, and delivery performance to provide actionable insights.

 Portuguese product category names were translated into English, by creating a join between columns in the translation table and the Products table.
 Measures and calculated columns were used to used to answer key questions about the dataset.
+The aim was to discover:

+•	What product categories generate the highest revenue?
+Are there seasonal effects on product sales?
+•	Which product categories are most frequently purchased?
+•	Are certain product types associated with more negative reviews?
+•	How do product dimensions and weight relate to freight cost?
+•	Do heavy or large products lead to longer delivery delays?

 ---